Carham War Memorial

 The Grade II listed war memorial at East Learmouth commemorates and names the men of Carham parish who died in the First World War.
 The memorial was paid for by public subscription and was unveiled in 1920.
 The parish records suggest that funding for the memorial fell short but was made up by members of the Parish Council.

 The names of those who died in the Second World War have been added to the east-facing side of the monument.

-The memorial that is shown on some older maps at St Mary’s Mission Church (see Church, Chapels and a Graveyard) is no longer there.
-It was moved to the churchyard of St Gregory in Kirknewton, to which St Mary’s was attached, some years ago.
-The memorial was erected by a local family, the Selbys, in memory of two sons who died in the First World War.
+The First World War memorial that is indicated on some older maps at St Mary’s Mission Church (see Church, Chapels, Graveyards) is no longer there.
+It was moved to the churchyard of St Gregory the Great in Kirknewton, where it remains today.